nrademacher/conference-track-manager/README.md

 });
 ```

-`StateMap` is instantiated with it and `main` passes the current state down the function hierarchy on each run.
+`StateMap` is instantiated with it and `main` passes the current state down the function hierarchy on each run (see `src/main/main.js`).

 > "I'm able to write my conference to a format like .csv, so I can view and edit it in programs like Excel, and share it"

 Printing the schedules as unicode tables is nice, but it's not portable.
 As the user, I would like to have something tangible for my efforts, like a spreadsheet file I can share with colleagues, friends, or fellow conference organizers.

 JSON works for computers, but it's not optimal for humans.
 For that reason I added the option and functionality to write the (completed) tracks to CSV (`actions/writeToCSV.js`).